 The Past

 ETTP’s origin dates back to the Manhattan Project.
 The site, previously known as the K-25 Site and the Oak Ridge Gaseous Diffusion Plant, was built to process the uranium that would eventually be used to end World War II.
-It then enrich uranium for defense and commercial purposes until the site was shut down in 1987.
-Environmental cleanup then because the site mission.
+Workers there then enriched uranium for defense and commercial purposes until the site was shut down in 1987.
 UCOR took over cleanup operations at the site in 2011, removing almost 7 million square feet of buildings.

 The Future